csu-cs/csci-235/docs/notes/01-algorithms.md

 An *algorithm* is A step-by-step list of instructions for solving a problem.
 The solution must be determined in a *finite* amount of time.

-Algorithms can be expressed in many kinds of notations (e.g., natural language, psedocode, flowcharts, etc.)
+Algorithms can be expressed in many kinds of notations (e.g., natural language, pseudocode, flowcharts, etc.)

 ### Flowcharts